-InfraRed has a dedicated Sustainability Team (Head of Sustainability and Sustainability Analyst), responsible for developing and implementing its sustainability strategy and programme.
-However, all InfraRed staff are responsible for considering sustainability in the delivery of their respective day-to-day roles, which is reflected in staff objectives.
+InfraRed has a dedicated Sustainability Team responsible for developing and implementing its sustainability strategy and programme.
+In addition to this, the Portfolio Impact Strategy lead sits in the Asset Management Team and supports the implementation of sustainability initiatives for portfolio companies.
+Also, all InfraRed staff are responsible for considering sustainability in the delivery of their respective day-to-day roles, which is reflected in staff objectives.